RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Ys3z4vn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Install application file called "VC_redist.x86".
 Next install application file called "mysql-5.5.62-win32".
 During installation make sure to choose "Typical" for setup type.
 After that, launch the application.
-Once there you are prompted to select a Server Instance Configuration, make sure you choose "Standard Configuration".
-Then, you will set up a username and password.
+Once there, you are prompted to select a Server Instance Configuration, make sure you choose "Standard Configuration".
+Then, you will set up a username and password(do not forget).
 After that finish the rest of the installation.
-Open IIS as an admin.
-To do so, search IIS on windows search bar, then select "Run as administrator".
-Once the application is open look for "PHP Manager" and double click to open.
-Then click "Register a new PHP version".
+Open IIS as an admin from the start menu.
+Once entered look for "PHP Manager" and enter it.
+Then look for  "Register a new PHP version".
 From here you will browse your file explorer(...) and look for a application file called "php-cgi".
 This file is located under the PHP folder you created earlier within your windows C drive(C:\PHP\php-cgi.exe).
 Return to IIS Manager home page and click "Restart" under the actions panel.
 </p>
 <br />